frconor-ebook/meditations/_posts/2025-05-01-the-multiplication-of-the-loaves-and-fish.md

 St. Josemaría has encouraged us in that spirit to take care of our altars, of our oratories.
 Take care of the things of cult, of the liturgy, the external physical signs that lead us to the Bread of Life.

 "With this Bread of Life, a remedy of immortality, countless saints and martyrs were nourished and from it drew the strength to resist all the sufferings that God had sent them.
 They believed in the words of Jesus that he spoke in Capernaum, 'I myself am the living bread come down from heaven.
-If anyone eats this bread, he will live forever'" (John 6:51).
+If anyone eats this bread, he will live forever'" (*ibid*.).

-"Christ is the living bread, the Bread of Life.
-'The bread that I will give is my flesh for the life of the world.'"
+Christ is the living bread, the Bread of Life.
+"The bread that I will give is my flesh for the life of the world" (John 6:51).

 Scandalous words that made some people no longer walk with Him.
 They went away.
 They could not take it (John 6:66).
 Our Lord hopes that we will not go away, that we will stay close.